24 Best Internship Offer Letter Examples (Free Templates)

 A company can also opt to consider paid interns as traditional employees, which would mean they are subject to employment laws.
 An unpaid internship should meet specific criteria to ensure both the intern and the company clearly understand their working relationship.

-The unpaid internship should provide similar training that would be provided in an educational environment, should benefit the intern, should not displace employees but instead interns should work under the supervision of the staff, should not derive any immediate advantages to the company from the intern’s activities and may on occasion imped company operations.
+The unpaid internship should provide similar training that would be provided in an educational environment, should benefit the intern, and should not displace employees.
+Instead, interns should work under the supervision of the staff, and should not derive any immediate advantages to the company from the intern’s activities and may on occasion imped company operations.

-It should not guarantee a job to the intern upon the conclusion of the program and should not include any wages for the duration of the internship.
+It should not guarantee a job for the intern upon the conclusion of the program and should not include any wages for the duration of the internship.

 Internship Offer Letter Template